gravitl/netmaker/docs/quick-start.rst

 Uninstalling the netclient
 =============================

-1. To remove your nodes from the default network, run the following on each node: ``sudo netclient -c remove -n default``
+1. To remove your nodes from the default network, run the following on each node: ``sudo netclient leave -n default``
 2. To remove the netclient entirely from each node, run ``sudo rm -rf /etc/netclient`` (after running the first step)

 Uninstralling Netmaker